Primary Considerations: Dab Rig & Nail/Coil Set

 Also, if you plan on upgrading your dab rig in the future and are currently using something other than a 14mm female joint, this nail is reversible between male and female connections and fits a range of glass joints from 14mm to 18mm.

-Replacement parts are inevitable in the long-run, although with regular cleaning this heavy duty dab nail should last much longer than a quartz banger.
+Replacement parts are inevitable in the long-run, although with regular cleaning this heavy duty dab nail should last much longer than a pure quartz banger.

 For budget users that want to get the most flavor (and clean-ability) for their money, the SiC hybrid Ti is my favorite hybrid dab nail.
 I’ve been using mine for almost a year and it still comes almost totally clean after a super quick water-treatment (see instructions here.